 Apart from this guacamole dip, you can try our Copycat Taco Bell Nachos dip recipe to offer other variations especially when you have a few people over.
 Now, onto the mashing!

 How To Make Guacamole with Roasted Garlic

-- Place the garlic head on a sheet of heavy-duty aluminum foil and coat it all over with olive oil.
+- Place the garlic head cut side up on a sheet of heavy-duty aluminum foil and wrap the garlic securely inside the foil.

-- Wrap the garlic securely inside the foil and place the foil in the oven.
-Roast for 50 to 60 minutes until the garlic feels very tender.
-You can determine this by squeezing the foil carefully with an oven mitt or heatproof pad.
+- Place in the oven and roast for 30 to 40 minutes until the garlic feels very tender or looks to be a deep golden color.
+You can determine this by squeezing the foil carefully with an oven mitt or heat proof pad.

 - Cover the glass bowl and refrigerate it in the meantime.

 - With a sharp knife, half the avocados lengthwise and twist the halves to separate them.